-Celia Ouellette — Celia Ouellette is the Trial Director for The Powell Project.
-Celia has been running the Trial Consulting Program since 2015, and recently brought the program in-house to The Powell Project.
-Prior to directing the Trial Consulting Program, Celia was a staff-attorney at Reprieve, an international human rights charity.
+Celia Ouellette — Celia Ouellette founded the Powell Project trial consulting program in 2015.
+Previously, Celia was a staff attorney at Reprieve, an international human rights charity.
 At Reprieve, Celia focused on the representation of capitally charged and condemned European nationals in the US and acted as a consultant to foreign governments.
 Formerly, Celia spent many sunny years practicing as a trial attorney in Southern California.
 Celia regularly engages in training and advocacy related to the death penalty, both domestically and internationally and, in particular, on matters concerning pre-trial practice.
 Celia holds bachelor’s and master’s degrees from the University of Oxford.
 Celia speaks fluent French and Spanish.
 She is licensed to practice in New York, California and several federal jurisdictions.